felix-seifert/Sanifill/sensor/README.md

 # Sensor Simulation

-This project simulates a sensor which measures the filling of a container.
-The sensor simulation is built with Quarkus and published information about the measured filling to a Kafka topic.
+This service simulates a sensor which measures the filling of a container.
+The sensor simulation is built with Quarkus and publishes information about the measured filling to a Kafka topic.

 ## Run